5G-MAG/Tech/pages/Network_APIs/Content_Production/Production_Contribution_Workflows.md

 ## Reconfiguration for a given device
 * The production crew through the Network API Platform should request a change of the current configuration assinged to a device
 * The production crew through the Network API Platform should request an update/modification of the originally booked resources (e.g. increase or decrease the thoughput associated to an existing profile).
 Same validation steps as from B.2 to B.5 will be conducted after requesting the change.
+Note that the network access IDs are not expected to change when a reconfiguration occurs.

 ## Back-up devices
 * The production crew through the Network API Platform should switch/update a device while being able to use the original booking of a different device.